quii/learn-go-with-tests/anti-patterns.md

 **TDD's main purpose is to provide feedback on your design.** For the millionth time, listen to your tests, they are reflecting your design back at you.

-The TDD process is conceptually simple to follow, but as you do it you'll find it challenging your design skills. **Don't mistake this for TDD being hard, it's design that's hard!**

-Don't give up, work through it, be honest about the quality of your tests by listening to them, and you'll become a better developer for it.
+Be honest about the quality of your tests by listening to the feedback they give you, and you'll become a better developer for it.